troy896/magisk-files/note.md

-## Magisk 0ca9c3e2-delta by HuskyDG
+## Magisk ec230799-delta by HuskyDG

 ### What is new?

-- Signature check enforcement is removed, there is no point to check signature in open source software.
+- Bootloop protector will reboot your device into recovery to let you do some stuffs before reboot if you have bootloop.
+It is also good for devices with broken volume button.

 ### Diff from official